egenomics/scQCEA/index.md

 Alternatively, you can download the source codes and install libraries using the terminal.

 ### Manual
 It is easy to create an interactive QC report for those who possess little or no programming language skills.
-To run and generate an interactive QC report on your computer please open the `RUN_ME.R` file using rStudio, select all scripts incluidng `GenerateInteractiveQCReport()` function, and click on the "Run" button at the top right of the Source tab.
+To run and generate an interactive QC report on your computer please open the `RUN_ME.R` file using rStudio, select all scripts including `GenerateInteractiveQCReport()` function, and click on the "Run" button at the top right of the Source tab.

 <img src="RunME.png" width="500" height="250">